All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Homelessness is not caused by one issue or touches one group of people.
 It touches many people and has its roots in many things.
 What we do know is that many individuals and families leaving systems end up homeless.
 Each system requires a different yet coordinated response.

-In order to link historically distinct City departments under singular leadership for greater accountability and consistency, the Donovan administration will empower a single Deputy Mayor for Housing Opportunity & Economic Development to assert clear goals and demand progress in addressing NYC’s homeless crisis across agencies including the Department of Education, Administration for Children’s Services, Department of Homelessness Services, Department of Housing Preservation and Development, and NYCHA.
+In order to link historically distinct City departments under singular leadership for greater accountability and consistency, the Donovan administration will empower a single Deputy Mayor for Housing Opportunity & Economic Development to assert clear goals and demand progress in addressing New York City’s homeless crisis across agencies including the Department of Education, Administration for Children’s Services, Department of Homelessness Services, Department of Housing Preservation and Development, and NYCHA.
 We will also improve targeting of homeless services by creating a 21st Century integrated data system, improving data sharing and communications across agencies, and enhancing the use of predictive analytics while ensuring racial equity.
+Read more about these efforts in our Innovation Platform.

 It is also important that we hold systems and institutions accountable and give them the tools needed for effective discharge plans to end prisons, hospitals, foster care, and other institutional endings as the beginnings of or returning to homelessness.